 Configure index.yaml

-Copy the default config from: https://raw.githubusercontent.com/srid/emanote/refs/heads/master/emanote/default/index.yaml
+I copied the default config from: https://raw.githubusercontent.com/srid/emanote/refs/heads/master/emanote/default/index.yaml

-Place it in:
+Put it in:

 ~/emanote/content/index.yaml